sinabaghal/sinabaghal.github.io/_pages/sokoban_page.md

 ### Solvability emerges without supervision

 Trained only to fill in masked cells, with no solver, reward, or solvability label in the loop, the model generates puzzles that are **77.4%** solvable unfiltered, rising to **98.7%** once failures repairable by deleting a single interior wall are counted.
 Here 50,000 puzzles were generated using our model and every unsolvable puzzle was checked.
 Counting two-wall repairs as well, only ~0.40% of everything generated is genuinely broken.
-Interestingly, The culprit walls were committed at a median probability of **0.45**, against **0.93** for the other interior walls of the very same puzzles.
+Interestingly, the culprit walls were committed at a median probability of **0.45**, against **0.93** for the other interior walls of the very same puzzles.

 ### Distribution match